Siouxland Forecast: January 13, 2020

-Tonight there’ll be flurries and areas of dense fog as the temperature dips to 17°.
+Tonight there’ll be flurries, areas of dense fog, and freezing drizzle as the temperature dips to 17°.
 Drive carefully as road conditions remain less than ideal!
+Winter Weather Advisories and Dense Fog Advisories have been put out by the National Weather Service through the overnight period…keep on the lowbeams and go slowly.

 Beyond a foggy start, Tuesday is looking pretty good with mostly sunny skies and an above average high of 31°.
 A breezy and cooler Wednesday will follow under a partly cloudy sky with the high at 20°.
 The wind eases off on a quiet Thursday with more sunshine and a high of 18°.